txus/terrorvm/README.md

 A lightweight Virtual Machine for dynamic, object-oriented languages.
 It aims to be fast, as simple as possible, easily optimizable, with LLVM support, and easily targetable for language designers and implementors.
-That's why its interface (instruction set) is extensively documented and an example compiler is provided under the `compiler` folder.
+That's why its interface (instruction set and bytecode format) is extensively documented and an example compiler is provided under the `compiler` folder.

 Before anything, I want to give special thanks to my awesome mentors [Jeremy Tregguna][jtregunna], [Brian Ford][brixen], [Dirkjan Bussink][dbussink] and